microsoft/vscode-docs/api/ux-guidelines/panel.md

+---
+# DO NOT TOUCH — Managed by doc writer
+ContentId: 06ce3b57-9fd5-428a-98aa-d730edbd2728
+DateApproved: 5/5/2022

+# Summarize the whole topic in less than 300 characters for SEO purpose
+MetaDescription: UX guidelines for the Panel Bar in a Visual Studio Code extension.
+---

 # Panel

-The Panel functions as another main area to display [View Containers](https://code.visualstudio.com/api/references/contribution-points#contributes.viewsContainers).
+The Panel functions as another main area to display [View Containers](/api/references/contribution-points#contributes.viewsContainers).

 **✔️ Do**